oyvindberg/typo/site-in/type-safety/typo-types.md

 case class TypoLocalTime(value: LocalTime)
 /** Money and cash types in PostgreSQL */ case class TypoMoney(value: BigDecimal)
-/** This is `java.time.OffsetDateTime`, but with microsecond precision and transferred to and from postgres as strings.
-The reason is that postgres driver and db libs are broken */ case class TypoOffsetDateTime(value: OffsetDateTime) /** This is `java.time.OffsetTime`, but with microsecond precision and transferred to and from postgres as strings.
+/** This is `java.time.OffsetTime`, but with microsecond precision and transferred to and from postgres as strings.
 The reason is that postgres driver and db libs are broken */ case class TypoOffsetTime(value: OffsetTime)
 /** oidvector (via PGObject) */